-The Individual Defendants Directed and Profited from this Scheme
+The Nudge Individual Defendants Directed and Profited from this Scheme

-16 8.
-Fro m at least 2015 throug gh at least 2 2017, Nudg ge held com pany bi-ann ual retreats in April a nd Nove mber.
-At t hese retreat s, the Indiv idual Defe endants and several other er executives : 16 9.
-For example, in April 201 15, the Nuc - lge retreat a agenda liste ed
+170. From at least 2015 through at least 2017, Nudge held company bi-annual retreats in April and November.
+At these retreats, the Nudge Individual Defendants and several other executives discussed strategic and operational matters for Response and BuyPD, including: using online marketing strategies to improve the brand image, adding "credibility" to Workshop speakers, collecting and distributing consumer data profiles obtained at the Workshops, implementing new policies on BuyPD's asset sales at the Buying Summits, selling additional services and products to consumers, and responding to consumer concerns.

-- 172. The Individual Defendants also opened several merchant accounts used by the Nudge Enterprise to conduct business.
-A "merchant account" is a type of account that allows a business to receive payments from customers by credit and debit card.
+171. For example, in April 2015, the Nudge retreat agenda listed a business to receive payments from customers by credit and debit card.
 A merchant account is linked to a routine depository bank account.
-When a consumer makes a purchase and pays by credit or debit card, that purchase transaction is processed through the seller's merchant account, and then the sale proceeds are deposited into the seller's depository bank account. - 173.
-From 2011 to 2015, Finnegan signed applications for merchant accounts in the name of Evtech Media on behalf of the Nudge Enterprise. - 174.
-From 2012 to 2015, Poelman's brother signed applications for merchant accounts in the name of BuyPD and its affiliated entities, Veil Corporate, Insider's Cash, and Income Property USA, LLC, on behalf of the Nudge Enterprise. - 175.
-In 2014 and 2015, Smith signed applications for merchant accounts in the name of Response's affiliated entities, Response North, LLC, Constat Medium, LLC, and Constat
+When a consumer makes a purchase and pays by credit or debit card, that purchase transaction is processed through the seller's merchant account, and then the sale proceeds are deposited into the seller's depository bank account.

+174. The Nudge Individual Defendants also opened several merchant accounts used by the Nudge Enterprise to conduct business.
+A "merchant account" is a type of account that allows

+Case 2:19-cv-00867-DBB-DAO Document 164-1 Filed 08/31/20 PageID.15160 Page 54 of 79

+175. From 2011 to 2015, Finnegan signed applications for merchant accounts in the name of Evtech Media on behalf of the Nudge Enterprise.

+176. From 2012 to 2015, Poelman's brother signed applications for merchant accounts in the name of BuyPD and its affiliated entities, Veil Corporate, Insider's Cash, and Income Property USA, LLC, on behalf of the Nudge Enterprise.

-Primum, LLC, on behalf of the Nudge Enterprise.
+177. In 2014 and 2015, Smith signed applications for merchant accounts in the name of Response's affiliated entities, Response North, LLC, Constat Medium, LLC, and Constat Primum, LLC, on behalf of the Nudge Enterprise.

-- 176. In July and November 2015, over twenty merchant accounts opened in the names of Evtech Media, Response North, and Veil Corporate on behalf of the Nudge Enterprise were closed by American Express for "excessive fraud" and "violation of standards." - 177.
-The Individual Defendants also opened and maintained multiple commercial bank accounts to receive, redistribute, and withdraw funds from the credit and debit card sales transactions generated by the Nudge Enterprise. - 178.
-Beginning in 2014, funds from operating bank accounts for Response and BuyPD (in the names of Evtech Media, LLC, Response North, LLC, and BuyPD, LLC) were transferred into bank accounts in the name of Building One, LLC and, later, 415NG, LLC, which were used to fund construction related expenses for the Lindon Building and the use of a private airplane for the Nudge Enterprise. - 179.
-From at least 2015 through 2016, millions of dollars were also transferred from the operating bank accounts for Response and BuyPD into a Nudge bank account.
-Poelman and his sister are the only signatories on this Nudge bank account, which was used to disburse these funds as profit distributions to the Individual Defendants and several other executives. - 180.
-Since 2015, the Individual Defendants collectively received over \$30 million dollars from the following bank accounts used by Defendants to receive and redistribute consumer payments: Nudge, LLC, BuyPD, LLC, Response North, LLC, Response Live, LLC, Evtech Media, LLC, and Acumen Advantage, LLC. - 181.
-Poelman and Lewis each received over \$10 million through various entities each controls (KBBP, LLC, Net Media, LLC, Eddie Steve, LLC, OneExtreme, LLC, and Black Drive,
+178. In July and November 2015, over twenty merchant accounts opened in the names of Evtech Media, Response North, and Veil Corporate on behalf of the Nudge Enterprise were closed by American Express for "excessive fraud" and "violation of standards."

+179. The Nudge Individual Defendants also opened and maintained multiple commercial bank accounts to receive, redistribute, and withdraw funds from the credit and debit card sales transactions generated by the Nudge Enterprise.

+180. Beginning in 2014, funds from operating bank accounts for Response and BuyPD (in the names of Evtech Media, LLC, Response North, LLC, and BuyPD, LLC) were transferred into bank accounts in the name of Building One, LLC and, later, 415NG, LLC, which were used to fund construction related expenses for the Lindon Building and the use of a private airplane for the Nudge Enterprise.

+181. From at least 2015 through 2016, millions of dollars were also transferred from the operating bank accounts for Response and BuyPD into a Nudge bank account.
+Poelman and his sister are the only signatories on this Nudge bank account, which was used to disburse these funds as profit distributions to the Nudge Individual Defendants and several other executives.

+182. Since 2015, the Nudge Individual Defendants collectively received over \$30 million dollars from the following bank accounts used by the Nudge Defendants to receive and redistribute consumer payments: Nudge, LLC, BuyPD, LLC, Response North, LLC, Response Live, LLC, Evtech Media, LLC, and Acumen Advantage, LLC.